ajdonich/rtab-mapping/README.md

 ### Execution:

-To begin the simulation start a terminal window and launch the Spherebot Node.
+To begin the simulation, start a terminal window and launch the Spherebot Node.
 This command execution should take about 20sec to complete and finish with the Gazebo client GUI displaying the Spherebot within his world.

 ```
 $ roslaunch spherebot spherebot_spawn.launch